Get started

 Manage level settings

-You can manage the level settings as follows:
+You can manage your verification levels as follows:

 • Edit level settings.
 Lets you adjust your existing levels according to your current business specification.